cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

-In the example below, *Build and Test* task produces two artifacts: `binaries` artifacts with all executables built during a successful task completion and `junit` artifacts with all test reports regardless of the final task status (more about that you can learn in the [next section describing execution behaviour](#execution-behavior-of-instructions)).
+In the example below, *Build and Test* task produces two artifacts: `binaries` artifacts with all executables built during a successful task completion and `junit` artifacts with all test reports regardless of the final task status (more about that you can learn in the [next section describing execution behavior](#execution-behavior-of-instructions)).

 ```yaml
 build_and_test_task: